Ekkehard-Schulze/indoor-climate-logger/README.md

 The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.
-To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
-The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
-You need a 4.7kΩ resistor between the data line and 3.3 volt.
-If you prefer crontab triggered 1-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient for configuring multiple loggers with the same indoor-climate-logger.py script.
 For a single logger, delete user_settings.py and edit